How ACH payments work

 How to accept ACH payments?

 There are several ways to accept ACH payments.
 For example, if you have a business bank account, all you need to do is provide your customers with its details.
+Electronic funds transfer (EFT) is an umbrella term that includes ACH transactions, wire transfers, and other digital payment methods.
 After that, you will be able to receive transfers without any confirmation actions on your part.

 Looking for a payment partner that will set you up to accept ACH payments online?
 Corefy is a platform you can completely trust with your payments.
 Contact us to learn more about the opportunities we bring to businesses worldwide and how your company can benefit from them.